wp-plugins/click4assistance-live-chat-real-time-visitor-monitoring/readme.txt

 == Screenshots ==
-1. Even when you.re not available to handle chats, Click4Assistance still works for you.
+1. Even when you're not available to handle chats, Click4Assistance still works for you.

 2. Before a chat is started gather the visitor details, even ask them to automatically login using Facebook or Google+.